 - The dance party?
 I know it’s become an animated feature cliche (and was already one in 2010).
 But they’ve never been as satisfying as this.
 And if you’re going to have a dance party, it’s hard to beat a flamenco version of “You’ve Got a Friend in Me” by The Gipsy Kings.

 - The symbolic roundness.
 There’s no question that Toy Story 3 is the most thematically rich of the Toy Story movies, and perhaps any Pixar movie.
-But what I especially love is that there’s so many ways to read everything — I’ve been arguing with friends about the symbolism of the ending for over a decade.
+But what I especially love is that there’s so many ways to read every scenario and conflict — I’ve been arguing with friends about the symbolism of the ending for over a decade now.
 Whatever your take, there are certainly more spiritual overtones here than ever, which adds an appropriate gravity to a movie flooded with death/afterlife imagery. (“Where’s your kid now, Sheriff?”)

 - The conclusion of my childhood.
-It’s something of a cliche for millions of millennials, but undeniably true.
+It’s something of a cliche for millions of millennials, but undeniably true: this film is the end of innocence, incarnate.
 Toy Story 1 came out when I was in elementary school, Toy Story 2 came out when I was in middle school, and Toy Story 3 came out a couple weeks after I graduated college.
 This trilogy accompanied and refracted my childhood, then sent me off to adulthood with equal parts sentimental gratitude, bittersweet wistfulness, and hope for a bright future.
 “Thanks, guys.”

 What I’m less crazy about:

 - The stereotypes.
-Ken is not exactly a big gay joke, but he’s pretty close, and the film leans on it way too much for comedy (I could do without the fashion show or the high heels quip or the girly handwriting).
+Ken is not exactly a big gay joke, but he’s pretty close, and the film leans on it way too much for comedy (I could do without the fashion show or the high heels quip).
 And Spanish Buzz is a character animation delight, but a tango-dancing telenovela heartthrob caricature for sure.
 A bit outdated in 2010.

 So, add it all up, and what do you get?

-I don’t hate Toy Story 4 by any stretch — I like it a lot, in fact — but, to me, it’s a new spinoff series.
+I don’t hate Toy Story 4 by any stretch — I like it, in fact — but, to me, it’s a new spinoff series.
 “The Bonnie Chronicles” or something.
-Pixar should have given it a different title.
+Pixar should have given that film and whatever sequels inevitably come a different title.
 And so I feel no need to revisit it as part of this retrospective.
 Who could ask for a more perfect ending for one of cinema’s greatest series than Toy Story 3?

 - Review Project: Tom Hanks Retrospective